Haters, hate speech, phobia and morality - Everyone can fall. Everyone can be raised.

 History is filled with examples of people who, convinced of their own righteousness, sought to silence, punish, or destroy those who did not align with their views.
 From religious inquisitions to political purges, the impulse to eradicate opposing voices often stems from a belief that we are above reproach.
 But fallen humanity tells a different story: none of us are immune from error.
 The very moment we set ourselves as arbiters of morality without humility, we risk becoming the very thing we oppose—unjust, oppressive, and blind to our own shortcomings.

-It is not to say that words do not have consequences.
-Speech has power, and harmful rhetoric can indeed lead to real-world suffering.
-But the answer to bad speech is not less speech—it is more speech.
-The principles of free expression exist not to protect only popular or agreeable ideas but to ensure that society can engage in the kind of discourse that allows truth to emerge, even through difficulty and disagreement.
-Criminalizing speech under the guise of combating hate does not eradicate hate; it merely forces it underground, unchallenged and festering.
+The principles of free expression exist not to protect only popular or agreeable ideas but to ensure that society can engage in the kind of discourse that allows truth to emerge, even when it means difficulty and disagreement.
+Criminalizing speech under the excuse of combating hate does not eradicate hate; it only silences the dialogue that can promote understanding and growth.

 Redemption and Respect

 Jesus is the Only One Virtuous and morally correct, and yet, he practised patience and understanding with people of all walks of life, even when they in their worst mistakes.
-His desire was to draw, not to push away, to promote faith and not phobia.
-When it comes to Haters, hate speech, phobia and morality, everyone can fall.
-And everyone can be raised.
+His message goes out to draw people near to Him, not to them push away.
+His Gospel promotes faith and connection in a world that promotes disconnection through a self-granted materialistic higher ground that pretends to fight phobias with an inflamed hate-filled rhetoric.

 This does not mean passivity in the face of harmful ideologies - which are in and of themselves a threat to the right of speaking and diverging.
 In faith we respond with engagement, persuasion, and—above all—love.
 We do not win battles of ideas by force but by conviction.